 13. Changes to our Privacy Notice

 From time to time, we may change our Privacy Notice.
-The effective date set forth at the indicates the last time this Privacy Notice was revised.
+The effective date set forth at the top indicates the last time this Privacy Notice was revised.
 Checking this effective date allows you to determine whether there have been changes since the last time you reviewed the notice.
-We will notify you of changes to this privacy notice by posting the revised privacy notice on our Websites.
+We will notify you of changes to this privacy notice by posting the revised Privacy Notice on our Websites.

 14. Contact and Comments

-If you have any questions or comments regarding this privacy notice, please contact our Global Privacy Office, at 800 North Glebe Road, Arlington, VA 22203 or at email@example.com.
+If you have any questions or comments regarding this Privacy Notice, please contact our Privacy Team, at 800 North Glebe Road, Arlington, VA 22203 or at firstname.lastname@example.org.